richardmarkhunt/Getting_and_cleaning-data_Course_Project/README.md

 ### Files included in this repository

 * README.md:  this file
 * CodeBook.md:  information on studentID, activities and measurements recorded, raw data files containing experiment data and the data transformations undertaken as part of this project to produce a tidy data set
 * run_analysis.R:  R script to transform raw data files into a tidy data set which is represented by a text file output by this script
 * ind_tidydata_table.txt:  tidy data set output of R script

+The independent tidy data txt file (ind_tidydata_table.txt) is the output of run_analysis.R and can be read into R with the following R code:

+data <- read.table(file_path, header = TRUE)
+View(data)

 END